collective/collective.immediatecreate/README.rst

 ID/ Shortname
     A valid (and intermediate) ID will be generated after "add <Type>..." has been clicked, so the item can be persisted.
     However, the ID changes when the user saves the content for the first time so the Plone's default behavior is retained.
-    However, this feature might not be wanted by some users and is configureable.
+    However, this feature might not be wanted by some users and is configureable (todo).

 Verification
     Additionally the drop-in-feature covers the usecase when an added type has mandatory fields or custom verification.